 The 510(k) process is designed to encourage high-quality submissions and expedient review of applications.
 A finely-tuned review process permits life-saving and life-improving medical devices to reach consumers more rapidly.
 As such the process provides rapid feedback.
 510(k) applicants can expect an initial criteria-based review within 15 days.
 This initial review is called an Acceptance Review.
 The Acceptance Review will let the submitter know if the application will proceed to the Substantive Review or if it will be placed on RTA Hold.

 If the review proceeds to the Substantive Review Phase a comprehensive review of the device is carried out.
 A submitter should expect a response within 60 days which can include an Interactive Review or a request for additional information (AI).
 The Interactive Review process can be utilized to address outstanding deficiencies when the deficiencies can be corrected within 90 days.
 If an AI request is made, the application is put on hold.
 The submitter has 180 days to respond or the request for approval will be withdrawn and the process will have to begin again.
 Most 510(k) applications are resolved within 90 days.

 Put our defective medical device experience to work for you

 While medical devices are subject to regulation and review, widespread use of these products can often reveal previously unknown defects and safety issues.
-If you have been injured by a medical device like a pacemaker, artificial heart valve, or pelvic mesh the Law Practice of Ken Kieklak can stand-up for your rights.
+Fayetteville AR personal injury lawyer Ken Kieklak can help you.
+If you have been injured by a medical device like a pacemaker, artificial heart valve, or pelvic mesh, the experienced Fort Smith defective medical device lawyers at Kieklak Law would be more than happy to work with you.
 We work to secure financial compensation for your severe injuries.
-To schedule a free and confidential consultation, call (479) 251-7767 or contact us online today.
+To schedule a free and confidential consultation, call (479) 316-0438 or contact us online today.